milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Vertex AI Search for Industry: Vertex AI Search for Industry enables customers in retail, media, and other verticals to deliver Google-quality search results and recommendations.

-Vertex AI Search for Retail
+Vertex AI Search for commerce
 *Recommendations AI: Recommendations AI enables customers to build a personalized recommendation system using ML models.
 *Recommendation Engine API: Recommendation engine API is the Version 1 API of Recommendations AI.
 *Retail Search: Retail Search, powered by Google's Retail API, allows retailers to leverage Google's search capabilities on their retail websites and applications.